Updated: Jun 26

 1 teaspoon rose water syrup Or lemon juice from ½ lemon.

-Make the syrup: Mix the honey and water in a small saucepan over low heat, add in the rose water or lemon juice and set aside.
+Make the syrup: Mix the honey/sugar and water in a small saucepan over low heat.
+Cook for 20-20 minutes until the mixture is reduced to a thick syrup.
+Add in the rose water or lemon juice, and set aside.

 In a bowl, toss the Kataif and melted butter until all strands are coated with butter and separated.

 Transfer the Kataif strands into a hot skillet, and spread them firmly and evenly.

 Spread a uniform layer of cheese on top of the Kataif.

 Place the skillet on the grill, or on a stove, and cook until the bottom is golden brown.

-Flip and transfer to a serving plate and drizzle the honey syrup.
+Flip and transfer to a serving plate and pour the sweet syrup.

 Scatter sweettahini's dukkah or pistachios and serve immediately.

-You can also bake the Knafeh in a preheated oven to 38 degrees F (use an oven-safe dish for that).
-Bake for 13-17 mins.
+You can also bake the Knafeh in a preheated oven to 38 degrees F for 13-17 mins (use an oven-safe dish for that).